8 Home Office Essentials You Need for Your Remote Job

 Several remote workers recommended their favorite pair of headphones and headsets to The Penny Hoarder.
 If you have the funds, software developer Austin Grandt recommends Bose QuietComfort headphones.

 “The headphones are perfect for working at home or in a shared setting like a co-working space, as the noise-canceling puts me into my own zone,” Grandt said.
 “The built-in microphone on the cable of the headphones also works great for when you have to have video chats or phone calls.”

 The Bose headset can range anywhere from $200 to $400 on Amazon, depending on the model.
 If you’re looking for a cheaper setup, Srhythm has a highly rated noise-reduction headset with a built-in microphone for around $50.

 Computer screen monitor specs are usually contained to the IT, sales or customer service industries, but other professions, like writers and designers, find them beneficial as well.

 “As a [software] developer, an extra screen is also a must,” said Grandt.
 “Something that is larger than the 13-inch laptop… keeps me productive.”

-PC Magazine recently rated the best monitors of 2020, and Lenovo’s ThinkVision M14 received a great review.
-Its screen brightness and portability make it ideal for home-office use.
-And in most home offices, desk space is a luxury.
-Consider adding a monitor mount for an extra $30 or so.
+PC Magazine rated the best monitors of 2022, and Lenovo’s ThinkVision M14 received a great review.
+Its screen brightness and portability make it ideal for home-office use, and currently will set you about $250 at Wal-Mart.
+Consider adding a laptop stand or a monitor mount for an extra $30 or so.

-If you land a work-from-home gig that doesn’t cover home-office costs, be prepared to dish out $700 as a one-time investment to assure your workspace is up to snuff.
+If you land a work-from-home gig that doesn’t cover costs on these home office essentials, be prepared to dish out $700 as a one-time investment to ensure your workspace is up to snuff.
 For the costlier options on the list, it could run you up to $2,500 — not including monthly internet, phone payments or pajamas.